alatarum/frugen/README.md

 an in-memory buffer, and you may save it back.
 In the meantime you're free to modify the data in the structure as you want.

+The main idea is that all the data in \ref fru_t is in text, human-readable format, except for integer fields like, for instance, `fru_t.chassis.type`.
+The API however has functions to set the values from binary buffers.
+Those include \ref fru_setfield_binary() and \ref fru_set_internal_binary().

-Any errors detected by the API calls they will report via a familiar POSIX-like mechanism of a global thread-specific \ref fru_errno variable.
+Any errors detected by the API calls they will report via a familiar POSIX-like mechanism of a global thread-specific \ref fru_errno variable, which in `libfru` is enhanced to provide the caller with the information on where exactly the error has occured.

 Please read the doxygen-formatted documentation thoroughly before first use.
-You may also check frugen code for library usage examples.
+You may also check `frugen.c` and `frugen-json.c` code for library usage examples.

 So far supported in libfru are:

-  * Data decoding from all the encoding formats defined by the FRU specification.
+  * Data decoding from all the encoding types defined by the FRU specification.
     Exception:

     * Unicode is not supported
     * Language codes aren't actually supported, all text is decoded as if it was English (ASCII+Latin1)

   * Data encoding into all the defined formats (binary, BCD plus, 6-bit ASCII, language code specific text).
+    You may specify the encoding type you want.
 The exceptions are:

-    * all text is always encoded as if the language code was English (ASCII, 1 byte per character)
+    * All text is always encoded as if the language code was English (ASCII+Latin1, 1 byte per character)

-    * encoding is selected either automatically based on value range of the supplied data, or by specifying it explicitly
+  * Setting fields (both custom and standard) from a binary buffer (will be converted to hex strings to store in \ref fru_t)

-  * Internal use area loading as a hex string
+  * Internal use area decoding into a hex string

   * Internal use area creation from:

     * A hex string (auto sizing, just to accomodate the provided data)